Chanel Information Guide

 Karl Lagerfeld

-Chanel passed away in 1971 at the age of 87 years old.
-After her death The House of Chanel became a dying brand, running through various designers until Karl Lagerfeld was hired as creative director in 1983.
-After her death he became the longest and most influential designer for the brand up until his death in 2019.
-When it comes to Coco Chanel he said, “My job is not to do what she did, but what she would have done.
+Chanel passed away in 1971 at the age of 87, leaving behind an enduring legacy but also a brand struggling to stay relevant.
+In the years following her death, the House of Chanel experienced a period of decline, undergoing several changes in creative direction without success until Karl Lagerfeld was appointed creative director in 1983.
+Lagerfeld went on to become the brand’s longest-serving and most influential designer, leading Chanel until his passing in 2019.
+Reflecting on Coco Chanel’s legacy, he said, “My job is not to do what she did, but what she would have done.
 The good thing about Chanel is it is an idea you can adapt to many things.”

 Chanel Bags